Texas State Capitol

 Austin, Texas · Est. 1888

-The largest state capitol building in the United States, this magnificent pink granite structure was completed in 1888.
-The Capitol has witnessed political drama, tragedy, and murder within its walls, including the assassination of Comptroller Robert Love in his office in 1903.
+The largest state capitol building in the country, this pink granite structure was finished in 1888.
+In 1903, Comptroller Robert Love was assassinated in his office inside the building — something the walls apparently haven't forgotten.

 👻

-The most famous apparition is Comptroller Robert Marshall Love, who was murdered in his first-floor office in 1903.
-Love had begun his political career in 1872 as sheriff of Limestone County and rose to become Texas State Comptroller in 1901.
-On that fateful day, former employee W.G.
-Hill arrived at Love's office and handed him a letter.
-Before Love could finish reading it, Hill shot him twice in the chest.
+Love was murdered in his first-floor office in 1903.
+He had started his political career in 1872 as sheriff of Limestone County and risen to Texas State Comptroller by 1901.
+Former employee W.G.
+Hill came to his office, handed him a letter, and shot him twice in the chest before Love could finish reading it.

-Beyond these specific apparitions, staff report lights flickering, doors slamming shut on their own, and the feeling of being watched.
-Some have felt an invisible hand brush against them or tug at their clothing.
-Most inexplicably, handprints appear on windows that cannot be scrubbed off—even if the window is replaced, the prints return.
+The third floor, where Love was killed, produces the most intense activity after dark.
+Staff report flickering lights, doors slamming shut on their own, the sensation of being watched.
+Some feel an invisible hand brush them or tug at their clothing.
+The strangest phenomenon: handprints appear on windows that cannot be scrubbed off.
+Replace the glass, and the prints return.

-Late-night workers on the third floor, where Love was murdered, report particularly intense paranormal activity.
-The Capitol continues to function as the seat of Texas government, its living occupants sharing the halls with those who refuse to leave.
+The Capitol continues to function as the seat of Texas government.
+Its living occupants share the building with those who refuse to vacate their positions.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.